 Nestled between Orcas and Shaw Islands, this 3-acre island receives heavy use by boaters seeking a glimpse at the various and abundant species of wildlife.
 The island is at the mouth of Blind Bay.
 At night the lighted ferries serve as moving candelabra.

-Location: Blind Island is in Blind Bay, just W of Shaw Island ferry dock.
+Location: Blind Island is in Blind Bay, just west of Shaw Island ferry dock.

 Sanitation: Composting toilet